Diversity & Inclusion

 The Belonging Committee publishes a monthly newsletter for advancing diversity and inclusion to provide Rowan-Cabarrus faculty and staff with college updates and resources related to belonging.
 The committee is also working to increase engagement on and off campus, recognizing and supporting faculty and staff who work to make our campus more inclusive.

-Read our Diversity & Inclusion Newsletter
+Read our Inclusive Belonging Newsletter

 May Belonging Celebrations